 (2) The Minister is to cause the report to be laid before both Houses of Parliament as soon as practicable after its receipt by the Minister.

-[Division heading deleted by No. 44 of 2008 s.
+[Division heading deleted: No. 44 of 2008 s.
 26.]

 31. Council may provide information to others